jenkinsci/jenkins/CONTRIBUTING.md

 ensure it gets released in one of incoming Weekly releases.
 There is no extra action items required from pull request authors at this point.

+## Copyright

+Jenkins core is licensed under MIT license, with few exceptions in the bundled classes.

+We **Do NOT** require pull request submitters to sign the [contributor agreement](https://wiki.jenkins.io/display/JENKINS/Copyright+on+source+code) while the code is licensed under MIT and merged by one of the contributors with the signed agreement.

+We still encourage people to sign contributor agreements if they do many commits.
+It is also a mandatory prerequisite for getting merge/push permissions to core repositories and for joining teams like [Jenkins Security Team](https://jenkins.io/security/#team).

 ## Continuous Integration

 Jenkins project has a Continuous Integration server... powered by Jenkins, of course.